 Transit Service: The MTP identifies the adjacent segments of Wilson Boulevard and North Barton Street as serving the primary transit network, which offers transit service every 15 minutes for about 18 hours each day.
 The MTP identifies the adjacent segment of Clarendon Boulevard as serving the secondary transit network, which offers localized transit services on a less frequent basis than the primary transit network.
 There are currently five existing bus stops located immediately at or around the site: one on the site's frontage with North Barton Street, one south of the site on Clarendon Boulevard, one southeast of the site at the intersection of North Barton Street and Clarendon Boulevard, one northeast of the site at the intersection of North Barton Street and Wilson Boulevard, and one west of the site at the intersection of Wilson Boulevard and North Danville Street.
 These stops are serviced by Metrobus and ART routes which connect the site to the Rosslyn, Court House, Clarendon, Virginia Square, and Ballston Metro stations and to the Seven Corners Transit Center.
 Upon implementation of Metro's 2025 Better Bus Network in summer 2025, Metro will consolidate the existing transit routes along this corridor into routes A58 and F62, which will retain frequent bus service to the Metro stations along this corridor.
 ART routes 41, 45, 62, and 77 currently serve and will continue to serve the bus stops within the vicinity of the site.
-The applicant proposes no changes to the existing bus stop along the site's frontage with North Barton Street.
+To support the existing on-site bus stop on North Barton Street, the applicant proposes a curb extension so that buses do not have to pull out of traffic when stopping.